ddarriba/modeltest/README.md

 * Darriba, D., Posada, D., Kozlov, A. M., Stamatakis, A., Morel, B., & Flouri, T. (2020).
 ModelTest-NG: a new and scalable tool for the selection of DNA and protein evolutionary models.
 Molecular Biology and Evolution, 37(1), 291-294. doi.org/10.1093/molbev/msz189
 * Flouri T., Izquierdo-Carrasco F., Darriba D., Aberer AJ, Nguyen LT, Minh BQ, von Haeseler A., Stamatakis A. (2014) The Phylogenetic Likelihood Library.
 Systematic Biology, 64(2): 356-362. doi:10.1093/sysbio/syu084

+## Discussion group

+Please use the jModelTest discussion group for any question: http://groups.google.com/group/modeltest-ng

 ## Download

 From the [releases section](https://github.com/ddarriba/modeltest/releases) you can